 “Really?” he’s so happy to be asked.
 I realize my doubts won’t be reflected in the others.
 Robby has the charm to lead others astray.

 Next morning I dress in my white robe, feeling as foolish as a kid dressed up as a cowboy.
 I ignore the weird looks I receive in the halls.
 In class my teachers avoid singling me out.
 At ten, Robby and I march into the school cafeteria, where the others wait.
 He takes the mistletoe out of a book bag, and then pins a sprig on everyone from our stoner group.
 Without a word, he directs the group outside to the quad.
 He lines everyone into a semi-circle, facing east.
 Taking out a large, white devotional candle, he lifts it high over our heads.
 Pointing to the crescent moon rising in the morning sky, he dedicates us to the coming Samhain ceremony.
 Then he lowers the candle to be lighted.
 Once the ceremony is complete, we march single file out of school.
 Everyone watches, and no one interferes, including staff.
 We all march to Jace’s and John’s garage, where we proceed to get high.
 Robby is in ecstatic about the success of the ceremony.
 In the ensuing days we hold similar ceremonies, every morning, bringing in someone new with a robe and candle.
 The moon is yet to rise during the final days.
 Robby swears we will renew our vows in the light of the full moon on Samhain.
 Once all the high school stoners are inducted, we march to the junior high and induct Dave, John and Jazz.
-No one interferes, playing along with our Halloween hi-jinks.
+No one interferes, going along with our Halloween hi-jinks.
 On the 31st, we all light our candles and walk single file to Coral Gables Elementary.
 We form a circle around a bushy tree that grows in the school yard.
 It is recess time, and at least 200 kids surround us.
 Robby has us chant a nonsensical phrase, until it reaches a high pitch.
 Taking his long sickle, he swipes at the purplish flowers growing on the tree.
 After cutting about a dozen flowers, he motions for me to pick them up.
 We depart, the kids and teachers applaud our performance.
 We march single file to the garage.
 As soon as I pick up the flowers, my feet began to tingle, and I feel a strong foreboding.
 After we arrive, I tell Robby.

 “There’s something wrong with these flowers.”